 Our vision at Holy Trinity is for all children to ‘soar on the wings of eagles’, regardless of any barriers they might face.
 We are an inclusive school where we expect and help all children to learn and play together whatever their abilities, differences or individual needs.
-We recently had a successful review of our SEND provision by Camden Borough.
-Please find the report here.

 Raising Aspirations

 We raise aspirations for our pupils with SEND by pursuing academic excellence in all areas, according to individual need.
-We offer the breath of curriculum for children with SEND, both within school and through extra-curricular activities.
+We offer the breadth of curriculum for children with SEND, both within school and through extra-curricular activities.
 We enrich our curriculum with opportunities locally and across London.

 Children are taught explicitly about the successes and achievements of people with SEND through our PSHE curriculum.
 We have also chosen our English texts carefully so that there are books to inspire children about diversity and inclusion.